Johnsondhoni07/Johnsondhoni07/README.md

 - 👋 Hi, I’m @Johnsondhoni07
 - 👀 I’m interested in machine learning and how it workss
 - 🌱 I’m not a Lazy programmer loves to play kabaddi and cricket
-- 💞️ I’m looking to collaborate with new programmers

 - 📫 How to reach me

 <!---